ianca-kpa/ianca-kpa/README.md

 I'm a biomedical scientist with a strong academic background and a growing passion for data science applied to public health.
 After earning a PhD in Tropical Medicine, I specialized in Digital Health and Data Science to combine analytical thinking with my experience in healthcare.
-I'm especially interested in open data, digital epidemiology, and building impactful tools using health information systems.
+I'm especially interested in open data, omics technologies, digital epidemiology, and building impactful tools using health information systems.

 ---